 - Task lighting: A small lamp or candle lantern for reading glow.

-- Book stack: Pretty spines double as decor.
-FYI: coffee table books always deliver.
+- Book stack: Pretty spines double as decor, and a good coffee table book always delivers.

 7. Swap In Winter Artwork